Trial Balance. We know what it is. A snapshot of files with a

-The trial balance is one of the most crucial reports, as it can give you notice that a file is not properly closed out.
+The trial balance is a crucial report, as it can give you notice that a file is not properly closed out.
 All files initially receive money, then during the process of closing, the file disburses the funds by the total amount that it received for the purpose of the loan.
 However, there are various circumstances that can cause a file to show up on the out of balance reports, such as:

 · A returned check that got voided in the system but never reissued.